eantcal/httpsrv/README.md

 Multiple instances of httpsrv could be run concurrently on the same system, binding on separate ports.
 In case they share the same repository, it is not guaranteed that a file posted from a server can be visible to another server instance because the FilenameMap content is stored in the isolated process memory.
 Moreover there was not any requirements for such scenario.

 When a file is uploaded via POST the server does:
-- create a HttpServerSession (which executes in a concurrent thread)
+- create a HttpSession (which executes in a concurrent thread)
 - in absence of errors, write the file in a local repository (by default ~/.httpsrv directory)
 - update a thread-safe FilenameMap instance
 - generates a JSON file descriptor (as per specification)